VLAN network segmentation and security- chapter five [updated 2021]

 - Device assignment

-The default method specified in 802.1Q is to assign ports explicity to VLANs within the switch.
-In our previous example (Figure 6), any packet entering through port 2, 4, or 8 is automatically assigned to VLAN 10.
+The default method specified in 802.1Q is to assign ports explicitly to VLANs within the switch.
+In our previous example (Figure 6), any packet entering through port 2, 4 or 8 is automatically assigned to VLAN 10.
 If I want to increase the number of users on the VLAN, I might attach the HR clerk’s desktop to a hub and the hub to the switch.
 Any additional desktop I attach to the hub is also automatically a member of VLAN 10.

 An administrator can build a table of MAC address/VLAN pairs within the switch.
 When a packet arrives, it is parsed to retrieve the source MAC address and assigned to the appropriate VLAN.
 While this can require significant management effort, it is a way to maintain VLAN membership for devices that frequently move; regardless of where they move or how they connect, each will always be assigned to the appropriate VLAN.
 A security vulnerability with this approach is MAC address spoofing.
 It is easy for an attacker to spoof a valid MAC address to gain access to the VLAN.